 Days after moving

 You must ask your temporary landlord to provide you with a document called Wohnungsgeberbestätigung.
 Ideally get the original document, not a scan.
-This is the document you'll be bringing to the police station or city hall on the day you register, alongside your ID.
+This is the document you'll be bringing to the Bürgeramt (police station or city hall) on the day you register, alongside your ID.

-Make sure to book a slot for registration ASAP, as it usually takes days or weeks to get an appointment.
+Make sure to book a slot for registration ASAP, as it usually takes weeks to get an appointment.
+Bring the following documents:

 Finding a long-term flat